CodeMan99/talk-project-approach/slides.md

-# slide template
+# Project Approach

-A simple template repository that publishes to github pages.
+Using software development to make dull tasks interesting